claws-scot/claws-scot.github.io/meeting.md

 &#9634; Download EMODnet bathymetry and shoreline data
-&#9634; Import bathymetry data (should we have done this in the sea lice report!?)
+&#9634; Import bathymetry data (should we have done it in the sea lice report!?)
 &#9634; Calculate the Loch's area, _A'_, and volume, _V'_, from the bathymetry & coastline data (optional?)

 &nbsp;
 <h5>OPENDRIFT</h5>
-&#9634; Run an Opendrift simulation grid
+&#9634; Run an Opendrift simulation
   * evenly-spaced particles (what depth?) - not 1 per cell (test multiple spacings: 5 m, 10 m)
   * seeds on land aren't moved back into the sea:
     ```sh